-Wall Street will be looking for positivity from CVS as it approaches its next earnings report date.
-This is expected to be February 12, 2020.
-The company is expected to report EPS of $1.68, down 21.5% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $64.20 billion, up 17.96% from the year-ago period.
+Investors will be hoping for strength from CVS as it approaches its next earnings release, which is expected to be August 5, 2020.
+The company is expected to report EPS of $1.89, unchanged from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $64.34 billion, up 1.44% from the year-ago period.

-Any recent changes to analyst estimates for CVS should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for CVS.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.12% lower.
-CVS currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
+CVS is currently a Zacks Rank #3 (Hold).

-Digging into valuation, CVS currently has a Forward P/E ratio of 10.3.
-For comparison, its industry has an average Forward P/E of 10.3, which means CVS is trading at a no noticeable deviation to the group.
+Looking at its valuation, CVS is holding a Forward P/E ratio of 9.01.
+Its industry sports an average Forward P/E of 11.98, so we one might conclude that CVS is trading at a discount comparatively.

-Also, we should mention that CVS has a PEG ratio of 1.56.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.47 at yesterday's closing price.
+Investors should also note that CVS has a PEG ratio of 1.42 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Pharmacies and Drug Stores industry currently had an average PEG ratio of 2.08 as of yesterday's close.